flannelhead/flannelhead.github.io/projects/espway.md

 synopsis: A Segway-style WiFi controlled robot built on ESP8266
 ---

 Ever since I started tinkering with Arduino and embedded systems, I've been pretty excited about building a self-balancing, Segway-like robot.
-There's a wealth of similar projects and resources around the internet.
+There's a wealth of similar projects and resources around the Internet.

 The [first prototype](http://sakarik.kapsi.fi/balancer/) was built inside a plastic lunch box.
 It used an Arduino Nano and infrared remote control.
 It used the [MPU6050](https://www.invensense.com/products/motion-tracking/6-axis/mpu-6050/) inertial measurement unit for detecting the orientation of the robot.
 The balancing worked very well, but the infrared remote control was quite impractical and unreliable.